UPBGE/upbge/doc/python_api/rst/bge_types/bge.types.KX_MeshProxy.rst

       #.
 Their normals are the same (both polygons are "Set Smooth")
       #.
 They are the same color, for example: a cube has 24 vertices: 6 faces with 4 vertices per face.

-   The correct method of iterating over every :class:`KX_VertexProxy` in a game object
+   The correct method of iterating over every :class:`~bge.types.KX_VertexProxy` in a game object

    .. code-block:: python